threemonks/leetcode/notes/algo_binary_search.md

 let mid = lo + Math.floor((hi - lo + 1) / 2); // right/upper mid

 ### How do we shrink boundary
 I always try to keep the logic as simple as possible, that is a single pair of if...else.
 But what kind of logic are we using here?
-My rule of thumb is always use a logic that you can exclude mid.
+My rule of thumb is **always use a logic that you can exclude mid**.
 Let's see an example:

 if (target < nums[mid]) {